arijeet-57/Assignments/readme.md

  Users are allowed to sigup, view courses, purchase cfourses.
  Example like udemy

  In this project authentication is not implemeneted the right way.
-We will learn how to do that in the next assignment For this one, in every authenticated requests, you need to sed the username and password in the headers (and not in the jwt).
- This is the reason why thsi assignment foes not have a sign in route
+ For this one, in every authenticated requests, you need to sed the username and password in the headers (and not in the jwt).

  NEED to use mongdb to store all the data
  ADMIN ROUTES: